-It has become apparent that both NC and SSC offer a rich variety of tools and applications, which will increasingly reach the status of 'need to have' software.
-Based on our experiences with the two E-Commerce servers, we foresee a long and stony path until E-Commerce servers will reach the state of 'off-the shelf' products.
-Especially the necessary integration with back end systems is still rather tedious.
-There are still a lot of gaps with 'features that will be available in next version of the
+Based on our experiences with the two E-Commerce servers, we foresee a long and stony path until E-Commerce servers will reach the state of 'offthe shelf' products.
+It is hard to change the build-in assumption of the business processes, e.g., changing the order in which one place an order in the system, at least it requires knowledge on how to re-program the building blocks of the systems.
+Also the necessary integration with back end systems is still rather tedious.
+There are still a lot of gaps with 'features that will be available in next version of the products'.